Rafael07/Rafael07/README.md

 ## About Me

-Hi there! 👋 I'm Rafael Rodrigues, a data scientist with a keen interest in resolve business issues and give answers to people problems, giving meaning to data and stepping forward on studies further more.
+Hi there! 👋 I'm Rafael Rodrigues, a data analyst with a keen interest in resolve business issues and give answers to people problems, giving meaning to data and stepping forward on studies further more.
 I thrive on exploring new technologies, solving problems, and creating innovative solutions.

 <!-- ## Skills